MrPrakash-2001/practice-postgresql/README.md

 - Used GIN indexes on arrays and JSONB columns for efficient searching.
 - Added partial index on published posts to optimize filtered queries.
 - Tested index usage with `EXPLAIN ANALYZE`.

+### ✅ Day 16 – EXPLAIN & ANALYZE

+- Used `EXPLAIN` to view query plans without execution.
+- Combined with `ANALYZE` to measure actual runtime statistics.
+- Learned to identify index usage, scan types, and performance bottlenecks.
+- Practiced on joins, filters, and aggregate queries.

 ---